sstadick/hck/README.md

 - Delimiter treated as a regex (with `-R`), i.e. you can split on multiple spaces without and extra pipe to `tr`!
 - Specification of output delimiter
 - Selection of columns by header string literal with the `-F` option, or by regex by setting the `-r` flag
-- Input files will be automatically decompressed if their file extension is recognizable and a local binary exists to perform the decompression (similar to ripgrep)
+- Input files will be automatically decompressed if their file extension is recognizable and a local binary exists to perform the decompression (similar to ripgrep).
+See [Decompression](#decompression).
 - Speed

 ## Install